omdevteam/om/docs_src/docs/running_om.md

 !!! warning
     Please note that these files are are *just examples*.
-They might need to be modified before being used for some specific experiments.
+They might need to be modified before being used for specific experiments.

 ### The `monitor.yaml` File